 2021 goes down as an incredibly productive year for Premier Ship Models.
 We successfully close the most impressive deal in the history of our company, a six-figure contract for the brand-new Omani museum, ‘Across the Ages,’ and it’s due to be delivered in March 2022.

 Where we've delivered to

-The map below is an interactive representation of where we have currently delivered to as of mid-2020.
+The map below is a representation of where we have currently delivered to as of mid-2022.
 The countries in blue are where we have delivered (85 countries total).